Meet Our Virtual Assistant Staff - Glen, Insurance Expert

 Filipino virtual assistants have the opportunity to work with companies from other countries, but what makes American companies the most attractive to Filipinos is the familiarity of the culture.
 Though very different, American culture has an influence on Filipino culture, which stems back to the American occupation in the late 18th century.
-Despite giving the Philippines its independence in the 1940s, the American influence has stayed up to this day; with English used as the medium of instruction in schools and a heavy consumption of American media by Filipinos.
+Despite giving the Philippines its independence in the 1940s, the American influence has stayed up to this day; with English used as the medium of instruction in schools and heavy consumption of American media by Filipinos.
 I can say that Filipinos are very fond of American culture and always keep up with American movies, music, and other trends.

 What are the risks for Filipino’s working for American companies?

 For new virtual assistants, who may not have years of experience in a particular role, there is always the fear of losing a job.
 There is always a feeling that you can be replaced at any moment, so I use it as one of my motivations to always deliver quality outputs.

 Is it better for a Filipino to work with a local company in the Philippines or a US firm?

 There are a lot of benefits to working online for a US firm.
 Firstly, US firms offer way more opportunities for creative jobs such as social media marketing, web design, video, and photo editing, among others.
 A lot of Filipinos are passionate about this field of work but can’t find opportunities locally.
 Secondly, US firms compensate workers better than Filipino companies, offering more competitive hourly rates and bonuses.
 Thirdly, a lot of American companies offer flexible working time and put more emphasis on efficiency.
 Lastly, since working with American companies is carried out online, Filipino VAs are able to avoid stressful commute traffic, saving money on transportation and meal costs.